wbaldoumas/coding-blog/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via an [issue](https://github.com/wbaldoumas/coding-blog/issues).

-Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.
+Please read the [code of conduct](CODE_OF_CONDUCT.md) and follow it in all your interactions with the project.

 ## Pull Request Process